The Service Animal law

 Businesses that serve the public must allow people with disabilities to enter with their service animal and to proceed into any area of the facility where customers are normally allowed to go.
 The law applies to all businesses open to the public, including restaurants, hotels, taxis, buses, grocery and department stores, hospitals and medical offices, theaters, health clubs, parks and zoos.

-Businesses may ask if an animal is a service animal or ask what tasks the animal has been trained to perform.
-However, businesses may not ask:
+Businesses may ask if an animal is a service animal and ask what tasks the animal has been trained to perform.
+However, businesses may not ask (ADA guideline):

 Can any animal be a service animal?